UKCloud/documentation/articles/azure/azs-how-create-vm-image-powershell.md

 ---
-title: How to create a custom image from a VM on Azure Stack using PowerShell | UKCloud Ltd
+title: How to create a custom image from a VM on Azure Stack Hub using PowerShell
 description: Provides details on how to create a custom image from a VM using Powershell
 services: azure-stack
 author: Daniel Brennand